 Seattle Community College - South Campus does not require freshmen to live on-campus.
 About 0.0% of Seattle Community College - South Campus' campus are not Washington residents, so, you will have lots of chances to befriend undergraduates throughout the country.
-Seattle Community College - South Campus offers a few online degree programs, with general business the most well liked.
-Want to learn more about Seattle Community College - South Campus' campus?
-Take a virtual tour.
+Get a better idea of what student life at Seattle Community College - South Campus is like by enjoying some campus videos.

 It's hard to beat Washington State University if you want to study Horticulture.
 Horticulture majors from Washington State University receive an earnings boost of approximately 9.1% over the average earnings of Horticulture majors.
 Students who enjoy a more slow-paced life will appreciate Washington State University's location in the small town of Pullman, Washington.

 78.0% of freshmen return for their second year.
 Roughly 26.0% of applicants send ACT scores, with the standard score in the 23 range.
 Take a deeper dive to check out how well Washington State University ranks in other categories.

 Any student who is interested in Horticulture has to take a look at College of Southern Nevada.
 Want a large student body?
 This school has over 20,000 students on campus.

 Due to the diverse campus at College of Southern Nevada, you should have numerous opportunities to interact with students from all cultures.
 This institution tries to keep costs reasonable for students.
 Students usually leave the college with only $24,344 in student loans.
 Watch some school videos to explore what's happening on campus.